+Payment of cost of food grains to FCI.
 2.6.
-Payment of cost of foodgrains to FCI.

-Tamil Nadu Civil Supplies Corporation lifts rice from FCI once in a quarter for which FCI raises bills once in a quarter only.
-The District Collector (except Chennai) settles the bills to FCI directly once in a quarter through ECS.
-In Chennai the bills are forwarded to the Directorate of Social Welfare and the bills are settled to FCI by the Directorate of Social Welfare through ECS.
+Tamil Nadu Civil Supplies Corporation lifts rice from FCI once in a guarter for which FCI raises bills once in a quarter only.
+The District Collector (except Chennai) settles the bills to FCI directly once in a guarter through ECS.
+In Chennai the bills are forwarded to the Commissionerate of Social Welfare and the bills are settled to FCI by the Commissionerate of Social Welfare through ECS.

 2.6.1.
-System for payment of cost of foodgrains to FCI, whether payments made at district level or State level
+System for payment of cost of food grains to FCI, whether payments made at district level or State level

-The District Collector (except Chennai) settles the bills to FCI directly once in a quarter through

-ECS.
-In Chennai the bills are forwarded to the Directorate of Social Welfare and the bills are settled to FCI by the Directorate of Social Welfare through ECS.
+The District Collector (except Chennai) settles the bills to FCI directly once in a guarter through ECS.
+In Chennai the bills are forwarded to the Commissionerate of Social Welfare and the bills are settled to FCI by the Commissionerate of Social Welfare through ECS.